MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Introduction

-\item This work is the first to formalize the joint inference of a causal graph and unknown intervention targets as a meta-learning problem (\Cref{sec-problem}).
-By framing the inference from each dataset as a distinct meta-learning \textit{task}, our model extracts the \textit{task-shared} knowledge of the causal graph structure and then leverages it to improve the performance of inferring \textit{task-specific} intervention targets.
+\textbf{Our contributions} are threefold: \begin{itemize}[noitemsep, topsep=0pt] \item This work is the first to formalize the joint inference of a causal graph and unknown intervention targets as a meta-learning problem (\Cref{sec-problem}).
+By framing the intervention target identification from each dataset as a distinct meta-learning \textit{task}, our model extracts the \textit{task-shared} knowledge of the causal graph structure and then leverages it to improve the performance of inferring \textit{task-specific} intervention targets.

-\item To tackle this meta-learning problem, we establish a variational inference framework that infers posterior distributions over the shared causal graph and different intervention targets (\Cref{sec-method}).
-To effectively tune the task-specific parameters for each dataset, we formulate a likelihood model that admits a closed-form, analytical solution.
-This formulation eliminates the need for computationally demanding gradient-based optimization, as required by standard meta-learning methods \cite{maml_finn2017}, and enables high performance \cite{snell2017_prototypical_networks, Bertinetto2018MetalearningWD}.
+\item To effectively tune the task-specific parameters for each dataset, we formulate a likelihood model that admits a closed-form, analytical solution (\cref{subsec:modeling}).
+By eliminating the need for computationally demanding gradient-based optimization for these parameters, this closed-form solver enables computationally efficient and stable adaptation to new datasets.

-\item Through extensive experiments on synthetic and gene expression simulation datasets, we demonstrate that MetaCaDI outperforms existing methods in recovering both the causal graph structure and the intervention targets, even in the challenging, small-sample setting. \end{itemize}
+\item Through extensive experiments on synthetic and gene expression simulation datasets, we demonstrate that MetaCaDI outperforms existing methods in recovering both the causal graph structure and the intervention targets, even in the challenging small-sample setting. \end{itemize}